gma/gma/README.md

 - [python-netsyslog] — a library for creating and sending Syslog UDP packets
 - [aventofcode-rain-risk] — my solution to one of the problems from 2020's "Advent of Code"
+- Or you could browse through all my [public Python projects]

 [notion-to-obsidian]: https://github.com/gma/notion-to-obsidian
 [Notion]: https://notion.so